chalfant/lita-spendo/README.md

 # lita-spendo

-Spendo will watch the DynamoDB table created by (https://github.com/chalfant/lambda-billing) and send room messages when the Alert Level changes, along with an increasingly-scary clown picture.
+Spendo will watch the DynamoDB table created by (https://github.com/chalfant/lambda-billing) and send room messages when the Alert Level changes, along with an image based on the Alert Level.

 ## Installation